ayushedu/ayushedu.github.io/_posts/2021-08-25-Scala-List_ListBuffer.markdown

 tags:	    scala
 ---

-Every time I wanted to use scala collection, a question would popup in my mind - should I to use immutable collection with var or use mutable collection.
+Every time I wanted to use scala collection, a question would popup - whether to use immutable collection as var or use mutable collection.
-As per scala collection performance they seem pretty straightforward, but still the question is what exactly is difference, however minor it may be.
+As per scala collection performance they seem pretty identical, but still the question is what exactly is difference, however minor it may be.

 First thing I did it deep dive into scala collection code of List and ListBuffer.
 List extends Abstract and linear seq while Listbuffer extends buffer, which means there are lot of function such as head, tail, foldLeft, flatMap are missing from mutable one.